 How does investment compare to previous years?

-General practice is currently receiving 7.9% of the NHS budget, excluding the reimbursement of drugs.
+General practice is currently receiving 8.1% of the NHS budget, excluding the reimbursement of drugs.
 This is significantly less than around a decade ago – in 2005/06 general practice received around 9.6% of the NHS budget excluding the reimbursement of drugs.
 If investment was to reach 9.6% of the NHS budget in 2017/18, general practice would have received just over £12 billion, £1.8 billion more than has actually been invested.

 Download the report